This post may contain affiliate links. Please read our disclosure policy.

 - Cinnamon – Adds a hint of fall warmth.
 You can use apple pie spice if you prefer!

-- Eggs – Room temperature for a tender crumb.
+- Eggs – Room temperature gives the pound cake a tender crumb.

 - Milk – Use full fat for best results, however you can use whatever you have on hand.